ThomasMott/fg/posts/designing-ethical-products.md

 tldr: Ethical design considerations to make as a UX designer to prevent addiction.
 time: 15 min
 image: /static/images/blog/designing-ethical-products/addiction.jpg
-tags: ['post', 'design', 'ethical']
+tags: ["post", "design", "ethical"]
 date: 2022-11-09
 layout: layouts/post.njk
+author: Tom Mott
 ---

 ## Design has become addictive

 As a digital designer, the things you work on can have a serious impact on those around you.

 Since its beginnings there has always been individuals who have warned against the addictiveness of computer use.
 Jumping forward to today, dark patterns, used to manipulate how individuals act online is more rampant than ever.

-This is defined as Internet Addiction Disorder *(IAD)* and classed as a form of behavioural addiction.
+This is defined as Internet Addiction Disorder _(IAD)_ and classed as a form of behavioural addiction.

 ## Ethical design